-- Among couples who choose a traditional wedding, 99 percent take a honeymoon.
+- Among couples who choose a traditional wedding, 99 percent will take a honeymoon.

-- On average, the honeymoon is booked 4 months before the wedding.
+- On average, the honeymoon is booked 4 months prior to the wedding.

 - Honeymoons comprise a $12 billion-dollar-a-year industry.

 - Couples spend an average of $4,466 on their honeymoon.
 That's three times as much as the average U.S. adult spends on a vacation.
-Luxury honeymooners, which comprise 15% of the market, spend an average of $9,954 and vacation for 11 days.
+Luxury honeymooners, which account for 15% of the market, spend an average of $9,954 and vacation for 11 days.

-- The honeymoon, on average, accounts for 14 percent of the wedding budget.
+- The average honeymoon will cost 14 percent of the wedding budget.

-- 10 percent of newlyweds take cruises for their honeymoon.
+- 10 percent of newlyweds go on a cruise to celebrate their honeymoon.